kingandunion/avalon-resilient-connector/README.md

 ## Selftest

-Once you complete the configuratio , you can use the selftest command to do a basic connectivity test, as follows:
+Once you complete the configuration , you can use the selftest command to do a basic connectivity test, as follows:

 ```
 resilient-circuits selftest --list avalon